High Energy (Freddie Hubbard album): Reception

 AllMusic's Scott Yanow commented One of Freddie Hubbard's few decent efforts during his very commercial period with Columbia, this LP found his quintet (with tenor-saxophonist Junior Cook and keyboardist George Cables) joined by a small orchestra and a string section on a set of potentially dismal material."

+Eric Kriss of DownBeat wrote: "Hubbard's use of a large band and heavily orchestrated parts is interesting, especially since the entire LP was recorded "live" without overdubs or effects."